-1. Print the above pattern (same one I used for this project) on A4 paper and cut out your pattern pieces and pin them to your lace.
-Place the straight edge of the pattern along the edge of your scalloped lace.
+Pin the pattern pieces to your lace, placing the straight edge of the pattern along the edge of your scalloped lace.
 Cut out the pieces along the curved side and along the bottom but not along the straight edge as you want to keep your scalloped lace edge.

-2. Cut out 2 pairs (4 piece of lace in total) It's important to try to make the lace patterns to be identical on both sides so that it looks symmetrical once it is made.
+Cut out 2 pairs (4 pieces of lace in total).
+It's important to try to make the lace patterns identical on both sides so that it looks symmetrical once it is made.

-6. Measure how much elastic you will need by taking your thick elastic and wrapping it around yourself under your bust.
+Measure how much elastic you need by taking your thick elastic and wrapping it around yourself, under your bust.
 Stretch the elastic as you do this.
-Don't make it too long as it need it to be slightly tighter for support.
+Don't make it too long as it needs to be slightly tighter for support.

 Take your thick elastic and line it up with the edge of your scalloped edge.
-Measure the width of the elastic (2cm) and measure double that amount from the edge of the scalloped edge (i.e..
-4cm.)
+Measure the width of the elastic (2cm) and measure double that amount from the edge of the scalloped edge (i.e. 4cm).
 When you cut out the bottom piece, make sure it is the same length as the top piece and that the lace scalloped edge is centred and symmetrical.

-13. Try the bralette on and measure how much thin elastic you will need for the straps.
-Pin and sew the straps to the inside of the top of the bralette and to where the strap meets around the back on the thick elastic.
+Try the bralette on and measure how much thin elastic you need for the straps.
+Pin and sew the straps to the top of the bralette and to the back of the thick elastic on the inner sides.

 If you’re loving all things bralette related, make sure to check out this DIY Alexander Wang one I created.